RadialDevGroup/ombudsman/processes/README.md

 ## Deployment

 Link to wiki for deployment instructions (especially for mobile apps).
 Include instructions for obtaining any necessary secret environment variables.
-In general,
+Often, environment variables can be obtained directly from the server (e.g. Heroku or Netlify) if the developer has access.

 ## Troubleshooting/OS variances